Today brought us to the start of the longest beach walk on Te Araroa: Ninety Mile Beach.

 As we progressed down the beach, the tide gradually went out, and the beach got wider and wider.
 More firm sand was available to walk on, making it gradually easier to hike.

-For a large part of the day, the beach was spotted by hundreds (or perhaps even thousands) of purple jellyfish.
-There were also numerous pufferfish and even a few sharks.
+For a large part of the day, the beach was spotted with hundreds (or perhaps even thousands) of purple jellyfish.
+There were also numerous pufferfish and even a few sharks washed up on the sand.

 There was a nice, cool breeze blowing in from the ocean, which took the edge off a bit from full sun exposure.
-Early in the afternoon, the wind picked up a bit, and some clouds a bit inland to the south grew, but it remained a bright and cherry day for us.
+Early in the afternoon, the wind picked up a bit, and some clouds a bit inland to the south grew, but it remained a bright and cheery day for us.

-That said, twenty kilometers of walking on mostly-firm beach was tiring, and I had very sore feet (and a little bit of a sunburn on my legs) once we reached the end of our day, at the Maunganui Bluff campsite.
+That said, twenty kilometers of walking on mostly-firm beach was tiring, and I had very sore feet and a little bit of a sunburn on my legs once we reached the end of our day, at the Maunganui Bluff campsite.

 The campsite had a pair of flush toilets, running water (which we assumed needed to be filtered), and a small shelter that we used to cook dinner.
 Sadly, there were no picnic tables, so the shelter was a bit cramped while it was in use.
 (There were fifteen of us that arrived from Te Paki, plus two smaller groups, one of which left in the afternoon, and a second with a very large car-camping tent that stayed at least overnight.)